Display Accessibility Tools

 What is the undergraduate program like?

 The astronomy and astrophysics faculty have a reputation for excellent teaching.
-Many of the faculty have won awards for excellent teaching (see the box "Teaching Awards"), and Professors Donahue and Voit are co-authors of a best-selling textbook
+Many of the faculty have won awards for excellent teaching, and Professors Donahue and Voit are co-authors of a best-selling textbook

 What can I do with my undergraduate degree?

-While many of our astronomy graduates pursue a career in science by enrolling in Ph.D. programs, astronomy graduates work in a variety of fields, from aerospace to finance.
+While some of our astronomy graduates pursue a career in professional scientific research by enrolling in Ph.D. programs, astronomy graduates work in a variety of fields, from tech to aerospace to finance.
 For more information on astronomy careers, see the AAS careers site.